 The island is well-maintained and beautiful.
 And I didn’t expect it to be like that, for I thought the island was all about war.
 The sea, as well, is clean and blue.

-3. Ride an old inspired-tramway bus for the tour.
+3. Riding an old inspired-tramway bus is included in the Corregidor Island Tour

 It was my first time, and I love it.
 Our guide said that it was one of the significant transportation ways back then in Manila.